Federal income tax: Rules & ways to reduce your tax burden

 Understanding different entities in federal taxation

-However, other businesses, such as many corporations, are taxed as separate entities.
-The business files its own tax return, wher it may be eligible for credits and deductions.
-It pays taxes on its taxable income.
+Other businesses, such as corporations, are typically taxed as separate entities.16 These businesses file their own tax return based on taxable income, and may be eligible for their own credits and deductions.

 Get financially happy.